• Welcome to The SAHM Survival Guide!

 To help my son get comfortable with multiplication and division, I created this hands-on division activity so he can visualize and manipulate the mathematical processes.
 A Remainder of One is a fantastic story that emphasizes these two concepts.
 I am excited to share it with you on Rainy Day Mum’s Storybook Summer Series this year!

-Hands-On Division Activity at Storybook Summer
+Hands-On Division at Storybook Summer

 Once you gather your book and supplies, working through this hands-on division activity is as easy as reading the book.
 How we worked through the hands-on division activity is shared over at Storybook Summer.
 Click over to Rainy Day Mum for the rest of this hand-on division activity.